Outstanding attendance at Brooke Weston Academy is an important focus and part of our day-to-day approach.

 Whilst parents/carers/guardians can provide explanations for absences, it is at the Academy’s discretion as to whether this absence will be authorised or unauthorised.
 The change in legislation has meant the removal of holiday entitlement and Principals will now not authorise any holiday requests in term time, unless there are ‘exceptional circumstances’.
 A family holiday taken in term time will result in a warning and Penalty Notice being issued.

 Other criteria for Penalty Notices include a student having a high number of unauthorised absences within an academic year and where an excluded student is found in a public place during school hours without a justifiable explanation.

-UPDATED The current Persistent Absence threshold has been 15% during this academic year however from September 2015, the Government is reducing this to 10%.
+The current Persistent Absence threshold is 10%.
 This means that students who have cumulative absence as shown below will fall into the Persistent Absence banding –

 - Term 1 = 4 days

 - Term 2 = 8 days

 Further advice and guidance on this matter can be located through the Department of Education website entitled “Advice on school attendance”.

 - Contact School each and every day of a child’s absence